-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.

 To figure out your prediction, it is useful to use a problem solving strategy such as the one outlined: